-The Künstlerhaus Lukas scholarship program is open to all artists who work professionally and are based primarily in Germany, one of the countries bordering the Baltic Sea (Poland, Lithuania, Latvia, Russian Federation, Estonia, Finland, Sweden, Denmark) or Norway, Great Britain or Iceland.
+The Künstlerhaus Lukas scholarship program is open to all artists who work professionally and are primarily based in Germany, one of the countries bordering the Baltic Sea (Poland, Lithuania, Latvia, Russian Federation, Estonia, Finland, Sweden, Denmark) or Norway, the United Kingdom or Iceland.
 There are no restrictions in terms of the nationality or age of applicants.

 Scholarships for stays at the Künstlerhaus Lukas and our exchange partners are artist-in-residence programs, meaning recipients are expected to stay at the respective institution.
 Residence is compulsory for scholarship recipients.

-Past scholarship recipients are not permitted to apply again until at least five years after their scholarship residence.
+Past scholarship recipients are not permitted to apply again until at least five years have passed since their residency.
 This restriction does not apply to workshop or curator grants.

 Each year, the following types of scholarship are awarded for artists in the fields of the visuals arts (painting, sculpture, the graphic arts, photography, artists’ books, video, craft/design), literature (prose, poetry, drama, screenplay, essay, literary translation), dance (choreography, performance), music (composition) and for curators: